-Typography, photographs, illustrations, graphic images, icons, and abstract symbols to create images and texts that attract attention and, therefore, make the target audience understand and memorise the company’s message.
+Typography, photographs, illustrations, graphic images, icons, and abstract symbols create images and texts that attract attention and, therefore, make the target audience understand and memorise the company’s message.

 The purpose of this passage is to evaluate and position the work description of graphic designers.
 The design professionals communicate ideas to cause a ‘call to action’ on possible potential clients.
-The aesthetic visual “art” (space, texture, colour, lines, scales, form and shape) incorporates not only creative but functional aspects related to the interests of the company and of the audience.
-In other words, you will communicate ideas (of other people) through text and image.
+The aesthetic visual “art” (space, texture, colour, lines, scales, form, and shape) incorporates not only creative but functional aspects related to the interests of the company and of the audience.
+In other words, you will communicate ideas (of other people) through text and images.